JPvRiel/personal_ca_code_sign_tls/README.md

 Futhermore, during testing, without `anyExtendedKeyUsage` set, error code `-8102` was also observed.

-NSS appears to distrust the certficate for use as a TLS sever because the extened key usage extensions conflicts with the CA basic usage.
+NSS appears to distrust the certificate for use as a TLS sever because the extend key usage extensions conflicts with the CA basic usage.
 Note the condensed output seems to contradict this given usages of 'Digital Signature', 'Key Encipherment' and extended usage of 'TLS Web Server Authentication Certificate' were included:

 ```console
 $ certutil -d /home/a211278l/.pki/nssdb -L -n personal_self_signed